St. Athanasius College

 What To Expect?

 Doable.
-You might think you're too busy for college.
-Maybe you haven't found a program designed for working adults?
-With our program, you will commit to one night a week of class plus homework.
+You might think you're too busy to go back to school.
+Maybe you haven't found a program designed for busy adults?
+With our program, you will commit to one night a week of class, homework, and a simple project per semester.
 That's it!
-Not only that, projects can be done at work because they will benefit your employer.

 New Options.
 Finishing your degree can help remove the glass ceiling in your career.
 Graduating transforms students' lives with promotions, raises, or possibly moving into a whole new career.
 This program could also transform the other aspects of your life, not just your job.